accountz-open/Accountz.com/index.md

 * [Home Accountz](https://accountz-open.github.io/homehelp/)

-The latest version has been released (21.07.19).
+The last version has been released (21.07.19).
 In your installation of Home/Business Accountz please go to Help > Check for update and install.

 If the program states there are no updates available please manually update your software by following the instructions on this link: **<https://accountz.com/install/>**